 Formerly known as the Day Treatment Aftercare Group, TRY is for 7-12th grade students who have successfully completed Catalpa Health’s day treatment or intensive outpatient program.
-It reinforces the fundamental DBT skills learned in those programs, and offers interactive time to practices those skills, and to create a plan to use those skills outside of the group setting.
+It reinforces the fundamental DBT skills learned in those programs, and offers interactive time to practice those skills, and to create a plan to use those skills outside of the group setting.

 For ages 8-11, this group helps children increase their confidence and courage and reduce anxiety by learning coping skills and relaxation techniques.
 It includes tips for changing negative thoughts into positive ones and positive self-talk.